apache/buildstream/CONTRIBUTING.rst

-    Feel free to also use ``.. attention::`` or ``.. important::`` to call special attention to a paragraph, ``.. tip::`` to give the reader a special tip on how to use an advanced feature or ``.. warning::`` to warn the user about a potential misuse of the API and explain it's consequences.
+    Feel free to also use ``.. attention::`` or ``.. important::`` to call special attention to a paragraph, ``.. tip::`` to give the reader a special tip on how to use an advanced feature or ``.. warning::`` to warn the user about a potential misuse of the API and explain its consequences.

 * Code blocks are defined using: ``.. code:: LANGUAGE`` blocks, followed by an empty line and then indented (3 spaces) text.
 Note that the default language is ``python``.